-Our objective is to make

-Rochford District a place where

-residents have a sense of

-belonging in their communities.

-To enable residents to have the

-opportunity to participate in civic

-life and to reduce all inequalities

-within our communities.
+Our objective is to make Rochford District a place where residents have a sense of belonging in their communities.
+To enable residents to have the opportunity to participate in civic life and to reduce all inequalities within our communities.

-Sustainable and inclusive communities where people have pride in the place they live helps create a good quality of life.
+Inclusive communities where people have pride in the place they live helps create a good quality of life.
 There are currently 'sticking points' between the differing generations within our communities.
-There is a perception of anti-social behaviour and a fear of crime and disorder a perception that the LSP and it's partners will address through greater community engagement.
+There is a perception of anti-social behaviour and a fear of crime and disorder.

-Our District will grow and develop between 2001 and 2021, the East of England Plan requires that 4,600 additional dwellings are built in the district and we need to ensure that developments are planned that meet local housing need and are well related to infrastructure, community facilities and play space enabling new residents to integrate into their new community.
+Between 2001 and 2021, the East of England Plan requires that 4,600 additional dwellings are built in the district and we need to ensure that developments are planned that are well related to infrastructure, community facilities and play space enabling new residents to integrate into their new community.
 We will endeavour to make Rochford District a place where residents have a sense of belonging in their communities, have the opportunity to participate in civic life and where inequalities are reduced.
 23% of respondents in the BVPI survey felt they would like to have more influence in decisions making locally but 71% felt they couldn't do this at present.
 To encourage and increase the numbers of people volunteering and to increase the number of intergenerational activities and projects.
 We will also facilitate innovation in local democracy processes.